Learn about many of the available medications in our database.

 Breast-feeding: It is not known if anakinra passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of this medication for treatment of rheumatoid arthritis have not been established for children less than 18 years of age.
 The safety and effectiveness of this medication for the treatment of NOMID have not been established for children less than 8 months of age.